Donklord/BrewAssist/README.md

 This package stores and provides the mehod for retrieval of all ingredients (hops, grains, yeast) and beer syles.

 <h4><b> BrewAssist.RecipeBuilder </b></h4>
-This package conains all of the UI elements, event handling, and recipe calculatios for the recipe builder tool.
+This package conains all of the UI elements, event handling, and recipe calculations for the recipe builder tool.

 <h4><b> BrewAssist.RecipeTrack </b></h4>
 This package contains all of the UI elements and event handling for the recipe tracking tool.